 For simply visiting the structure to have an explore, you can head out on day trips aboard the Vistadome train from Poroy station, which is about 15 minutes from the city.
 You will then arrive in Aguas Calientes at the foot of the impressive monument.
 Many people, however, choose to enjoy experiencing Machu Picchu in the footsteps of the Inca who would have walked to the site using the Inca Trail.

 There are a few different Inca Trail options to consider, such as the Classic Inca Trail, Short Inca Trail, and a luxury-class version on the Deluxe Inca Trail.
 Because the trail can get crowded, there are also alternative treks where you can enjoy some more scenery of the Andean mountains such as the Weavers’ Way and Salkantay Trek.

-These trails are attractions in their own right and take you passed other Inca Structures, traditional Andean communities, and incredible scenery.
+These trails are attractions in their own right and take you past other Inca Structures, traditional Andean communities, and incredible scenery.
 Because there are many different ways to to Machu Picchu, you can pick the one suited to your personality and how many days you have available.
-If you’re looking at Machu Picchu as the main reason to visit Peru, we also recommend a short tour of the Amazon Rainforest while here and a great add-on experience is the Sandoval Lake Lodge near Puerto Maldonado, which we will cover further down.
+If you’re looking at Machu Picchu as the main reason to visit Peru, we also recommend a short tour of the Amazon Rainforest while here and a great add-on experience is the Sandoval Lake Lodge near Puerto Maldonado, which we will cover farther down.

 Enjoy the Bio Trip